How to calculate and improve monthly recurring revenue (MRR)

 Downgrade MRR is the amount of revenue that’s decreased because a customer moved from an existing, higher-cost subscription plan to a lower-cost monthly subscription plan.

 A customer who downgrades from a premium subscription plan to a basic plan will reduce your MRR.
-For example, if your premium plan costs USD150 per month and your basic plan costs USD80 per month, your downgrade MRR is USD70.
+For example, if your premium plan costs $150 per month and your basic plan costs $80 per month, your downgrade MRR is $70.

 Expansion MRR

-Expansion MRR is any additional revenue you gain from existing customers from one month to the next.
+Expansion MRR refers to any additional revenue gained from existing customers from one month to the next.
 In other words, it’s a specified month’s revenue compared to the previous month’s revenue.
-The difference is your expansion revenue — it will always be a positive value.
+The difference is your expansion revenue – it will always be a positive value.

-Most businesses see expansion MRR from subscription add-ons, cross-selling and/or upselling services and/or products.
+Most businesses see growth MRR from subscription add-ons, cross-selling, and/or upselling services and/or products.

 A positive expansion MRR indicates your business is retaining customers and thus developing a loyal customer base.
 This is great for your business – your bottom line (overall revenue) is increasing because you’re gaining more money from existing customers without spending money trying to attract them.